- Info For

 - Discuss the PSYC 3880 Learning Agreement Field-Experience-Packet and course responsibilities with your field supervisor.
-Agree to hours of work per week for the term (credit conversion chart).
+Agree to hours of work per week for the term (see credit conversion chart).

 - Discuss the PSYC 3880 Learning Agreement and course responsibilities with your UConn psychological sciences faculty sponsor.

 - If requested, meet periodically with your UConn psychological sciences faculty sponsor during the term to discuss progress.

 - At term’s end, submit a paper to your UConn psychological sciences faculty sponsor; describe your activities, integrate those activities into some theoretical framework within psychological sciences, and specifically identify how those activities have enhanced your educational goals.
 Your UConn psychological sciences faculty sponsor will determine the length and scope of the paper.